anupammaurya6767/aatman-amigo/WORKFLOW.md

 │
 ├── 📄 requirements.txt # List of required Python packages<br/>
 │
-├── 📄 main.py # Main script to run the Insta API<br/>
+└──  📄 main.py # Main script to run the Insta API<br/>
-│
-└── 📄 sample_usage.py # Sample script to use the Insta API<br/>

 This structured project organization should help you manage different aspects of your Instagram API more effectively.
 Each module inside the `features` directory can handle specific functionalities like sending messages, images, videos, receiving messages, and logging in.
 You can develop and maintain these modules separately, making your codebase more organized and maintainable.